Frugal and Free Homeschool, Educational, Travel, and Family Resources

 The Good News About Homeschooling a Child With Special Needs

-Your job will be to watch, guide, answer questions, help him obtain supplies he needs, and occasionally prod (encourage?) a bit.
-If this is the case, you may be very familiar with unit studies, or if not, you may soon realize that your child has been doing unit studies all along, without realizing it.
-As he approaches adulthood, the transition to college or career will be a natural progression from his interests and unit studies.
+If your children have never been to school, and you have trained them in self-directed, interest-led learning, by around third grade they may be able to take over much of the responsibility for their own education.
+Your job will be to watch, guide, answer questions, help obtain needed supplies, and occasionally prod (encourage and discipline) a bit.
+You may already be very familiar with unit studies, or if not, you may soon realize that your children have been doing unit studies all along, without realizing it.
+As young people approach adulthood, the transition to college or career can be a natural progression from interests and unit studies.

 If your child has attended school extensively, or if you have a

-when he's thirty-- don't despair.
-There is no better time than the present,
+don't despair.
+There is no better time than the present, and no

-and no better way to train for adult responsibilities than a unit study.
+better way to train for adult responsibilities than a unit

 Hint: Try mixing special needs resources up.
 Use some of the techniques for Kids labeled learning disabled to teach your gifted preschooler.
 Try some of the gifted programs on your learning disabled child.
-In my opinion, all kids are gifted by God; and we all have our limitations.
-Many of these items can be borrowed through inter-library loan; it’s worth a try to ask your local librarian.
+In my opinion, all kids are gifted by God;yet we all also have our limitations.

 General Special Needs Resources: